Illinois Walter White look-alike still at-large after international exposure

 His case usually would not be newsworthy, except Barrick bears a striking resemblance to Walter White, the

-chemistry-teacher-turned-meth-manufacturer on the legendary TV show “Breaking Bad.”
+chemistry-teacher-turned-meth-manufacturer played by Bryan Cranston on the legendary TV show “Breaking Bad.”

 Compounding the coincidence is Barrick happens to be 50, the same age as White in the beginning of the TV series, and police say his probation violation is connected to possession of methamphetamine.